Healthy Seas is Vestas 11th Hour Racing Final Grantee

 At the last stopover of the 2017-18 Volvo Ocean Race, team members from Vestas 11th Hour Racing spent the morning on a dive vessel meeting with staff and volunteers of Healthy Seas, an environmental initiative that removes marine litter from the oceans and seas, with a focus on derelict fishing nets, so-called ‘ghost gear’, that harm marine life.

-The grant provided by 11th Hour Racing to Healthy Seas will support their ‘Journey from Waste to Wear’ initiative which recycles fishing nets into textile products and provides a showcase for the circular economy in action.
+The grant provided by 11th Hour Racing to Healthy Seas will support its ‘Journey from Waste to Wear’ initiative which recycles fishing nets into textile products and provides a showcase for the circular economy in action.
 In this process, the recovered fishing nets are transformed and regenerated together with other nylon waste by Aquafil into ECONYL® yarn, a high-quality raw material used to create new products, such as socks, swimwear or carpets.

 This is the final and twelfth grant awarded by 11th Hour Racing during the Volvo Ocean Race, with the team choosing a local environmental issue to focus on at each host city.
 From sustainable seafood to water scarcity, to sea level rise, each stopover has highlighted one of the issues that threaten our oceans, and the work that is being carried out to solve these problems.